|Nutrition Facts (per serving)|

 1 tablespoon chopped parsley

-In a large bowl, combine the eggs, milk, salt, pepper, and nutmeg (if using); whisk until well blended and set aside.
+Position a rack in the middle of the oven, and heat to 400 F. Meanwhile, in a large bowl, combine the eggs, milk, salt, pepper, and nutmeg (if using); whisk until well blended and set aside.

 Heat the olive oil in a 10-inch oven-safe skillet over medium heat.
 Add the shallot, asparagus, and ham.
 Cook, stirring, for about 4 to 6 minutes, or until the asparagus is bright green and the shallots are translucent.